 Other options include:

-Yum Earth: This brand is certified USDA Organic, Non-GMO, Gluten-Free, Vegan, Nut-Free and uses really simple ingredients like cane sugar, organic brown rice syrup, citric acid, natural flavours and natural colours like turmeric.
+Yum Earth: This brand is certified USDA Organic, Non-GMO, Gluten-Free, Vegan, Nut-Free and uses better ingredients like cane sugar, organic brown rice syrup, and natural colours like turmeric.
 Their packaging is still plastic, but their factory is built with LEED sustainable guidelines using equipment that is powered by 100% wind-generated electrical energy.

-Justin’s Peanut Butter Cups: Replace Reese’s cups with these sustainably and fair-trade ones!
+Justin’s Peanut Butter Cups: Replace Reese’s Cups with these sustainably-made, fair-trade ones!
 Made with organic, Rainforest Alliance Certified™ cocoa, and locally-sourced ingredients, this company also donates part of its proceeds to worldwide hunger and poverty relief.

 What can you do?